singhimanshu1/singhimanshu1/README.md

 - 👋 Hi, I’m @singhimanshu1
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 ML
-- 📫 How to reach me ... type "singhimanshu1" in any social media coding hub.
+- 📫 How to reach me ...
+- type "singhimanshu1" in any social media and coding hub.

 <!---
 singhimanshu1/singhimanshu1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.